 - arr_t an array-like defining the initial array. - predicate a Predicate object. - axes a list of non-repeating axes to scan over.
 (Note that the result will depend on the order of the axes).
-If None, the whole array will be scanned over.
-This means that the selected axes will be flattened (in the specified order) and treated like a single axis for the purposes of the scan. - exclusive whether to perform an exclusive scan (see above). - max_work_group_size the maximum workgroup size to be used for the scan kernel.
+If None, the whole array will be scanned over. - exclusive whether to perform an exclusive scan (see above). - max_work_group_size the maximum workgroup size to be used for the scan kernel.

-- seq_size the number of elements to be scanned sequentially.
-If not given, Reikna will attempt to choose the one resulting in the best performance, but sometimes a manual choice may be better. - compiled_signature(output:o, input:i)
+• seq_size - the number of elements to be scanned sequentially.
+If not given, Reikna will attempt to choose the one resulting in the best performance, but sometimes a manual choice may be better.